JeremiahKaren/35percent.github.io/_posts/2019-07-01-why-we-are-challenging-elephant-and-castle-plans-in-court.md

 </script>

 Whether there will ever be even 116 social rent units is also open to doubt.
 Leaving aside the fact that they won't be built for nearly ten years, a long time by any measure, Delancey has the option of passing the obligation to build the homes back to Southwark, along with land and _'sufficient funds'_ to fulfil the obligation.
-We fear the development's legal agreement fails to properly guarantee this will happen.
-We also believe the legal agreement fails to provide an effective viability review mechanism - a way to get greater affordable and social rent housing, should the development prove more profitable than expected.
+We fear that the wording of the development's legal agreement fails to properly secure this.
+We also believe that the wording of the legal agreement fails to provide an effective viability review mechanism - a basic policy requirement and a way to get greater affordable and social rent housing, should the development prove more profitable than expected.

 As well as housing, the new development will provide about the same amount of retail space as there is in the present shopping centre, but catering for the more well-heeled customer other social-rent free developments are now drawing to the Elephant.
 The shopping centre itself will be demolished, which will destroy not just the shops of the many independent traders who have made the Elephant their home, including many ethnic businesses, but one of two major social hubs for the Latin American community in London (the other, in [Seven Sisters](https://www.facebook.com/wardscornercommunity/), is under similar threat).